ProgrammingDolphin/2016-Preseason-Code/AppleScript/README.md

-This folder's intent is to store all the lovely AppleScript things that this dolphin is working on.
+This folder's intent is to store all the lovely things that this dolphin is working on.